mmitch/gbdt/README.md

      both environments (default if unset is `master`)

    * `TAG_REGEXP` (optional) - an extended regular expression that
-     filters the tags shown on `gbdt tags' and prevents any tags not matching to be deployed to production (deployment to staging is still possible) (default if unset is `.`, matching everything)
+     filters the tags shown on `gbdt tags` and prevents any tags not matching to be deployed to production (deployment to staging is still possible) (default if unset is `.`, matching everything)